Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Hierachies C to C++.md

 > [!Tip]
 >
 >    Local variables and global variables
-> - Local variables only exist in the block where it is delcared while global variable exist throughout the whole lifetime of the program.
+> - Local variables only exist in the block where it is declared while global variable exist throughout the whole lifetime of the program.
 > - **The complier will give precedence to the local variable when the two have the same name, and if we want to access global variable, we can use `::` (socpe resolution operator) instead**
 >
 >   Storage class